UI Customisation

 Fork the Frontend (Developers)

-- Clone the Stirling-PDF repository
+- Clone the Stirling PDF repository

 - Modify the React components in

-frontend/src/ - Build the frontend:
+frontend/editor/src/ - Build from the repo root:

 This approach requires maintaining your fork and manually merging updates.